jtmoon79/super-speedy-syslog-searcher/README.md

 the Datetime Filter is presumed to be the local system timezone.

 Ambiguous named timezones will be rejected, e.g. "SST".

+--prepend-tz and --dt-offset function indepdendently:
+--prepend-tz affects what is pre-printed before each printed log message line.
+--dt-offset is used to interpret processed log message datetime stamps that do not have a timezone offset.

+--prepend-tz accepts numieric timezone offsets, e.g. "+09:00", "+0900", or "+09",
+and named timezone offsets, e.g. "JST".

 Backslash escape sequences accepted by "--separator" are:
     "\0",